humbertoragazzini/the-healthy-way/README.md

 Conection to a social media.
-Conection to a whatsapp service for contact and the posibility to sell products Implement multi-language options
+Conection to a whatsapp service for contact and the posibility to sell products Implement multi-language options.
-Users can upload videos about their recipes.
+The posibility to make a review about a product.

-The posibility to make a review about a recipe.
+---

-Structure
+## Structure

-In this section the basic structure will be outlined, and how the information will be presented.
+### In this section the basic structure will be outlined, and how the information will be presented.

 ### What a guest would like to see the first time: